A prospect needs to achieve four things before they can purchase your offering:

 - How will you deal with the all-but-certain disruptions to our business operations that always ensue the best-intended improvements?

 By following your Buyer’s Guide, your prospect, champion or change mobilizer can satisfy management that they have conducted adequate sourcing due diligence and made an exhaustive effort to research, profile, and quantify the relative business impacts and risks of alternate solutions.
 They will also inspire confidence in their ability to successfully implement organizational change management and ensure user adoption.
+Consider how some of the top media buying agencies use a strategic approach to find the proper assets.

 When do you use a Buyer’s Guide?